-Fight Bladder Cancer shared stories of the hopes and experiences of people living with terminal bladder cancer at the recent NICE appeal of immunotherapy for untreated PD-L1-positive locally advanced or metastatic urothelial cancer when cisplatin is unsuitable.
+Fight Bladder Cancer shared stories of the experiences of people living with bladder cancer at recent NICE meetings reviewing immunotherapies for bladder cancer.
+NICE has subsequently recommended immunotherapy as an option for:

-The Fight Bladder Cancer Scottish Steering Group finalised its Scottish Development Plan, which will enable the charity to register with the Office of the Scottish Charity Regulator and seek funding for a Scottish Development Officer.
+The Fight Bladder Cancer Scottish Steering Group was established to lead our work locally.
+They finalised a Scottish Development Plan, which enabled the charity to register with the Office of the Scottish Charity Regulator as a cross-border Charitable Incorporated Organisation (SC051881).
+Fight Bladder Cancer is now a registered Charitable Incorporated Organisation in Scotland (SC051881), England and Wales (1198773).
+History of Fight Bladder Cancer in Scotland.

 Innovative Licensing and Access Pathway Patient Reference Group

-We were selected to join the Innovative Licensing and Access Pathway Patient Reference Group, which was established to ensure that patient views are an integral part of delivery the Innovative Licensing and Access Pathway ambition.
-The Patient Reference Group will provide their expertise from the wider patient perspective, particularly in relation to the Innovation Passport designation stage, Target Development Profile stage and the specific patient engagement tool of the toolkit.
+We were selected to join the Innovative Licensing, and Access Pathway Patient Reference Group, which was established to ensure that patient views are an integral part of the delivery of the Innovative Licensing and Access Pathway ambition.
+The Patient Reference Group will provide their expertise from the wider patient perspective, particularly concerning the Innovation Passport designation stage, Target Development Profile stage and the specific patient engagement tool of the toolkit.
 The Patient Reference Group will work with the Medicines and Healthcare Products Regulatory Agency, the Scottish Medicines Consortium and the National Institute for Health and Care Excellence.